virtru/audit-export-client/audit-export-client-v2/README.md

 # Read configuration file
 config = configparser.ConfigParser()

-# current config, udate with the path if an error occurs
+# current config, update with the path if an error occurs
 config.read('config.ini')
 # Update with the actual path to your config.ini
 config.read('/Users/first.lastname/Desktop/Audit_V2/config.ini')